Brent Crude: Brent crude oil monthly forward contracts

 Producers and refiners buy and sell oil on the market for wholesale trade, hedging, and tax purposes.
-Producers without integrated refinery operations, and vise versa for refiners without oil production, had to sell oil and could hedge oil price risk with forward contracts.
+Producers without integrated refinery operations, and vice versa for refiners without oil production, had to sell oil and could hedge oil price risk with forward contracts.
 Integrated oil producers (those with refinery operations) had the same motives, but had an extra incentive to lower taxes.
 Integrated oil producers faced taxes when transferring oil internally from production to refining operations.
 These taxes are calculated based on a reference price originally set by BNOC and eventually calculated as a 30-day price average of spot prices before an oil transaction.
 Forward market prices tended to be lower than these reference prices a lot of the times, and integrated oil producers could profitably lower their tax obligations by selling oil on the forward market from their production operations, and buying back oil from unrelated parties for their refining operations on the same market.
 This practice became less prevalent with the introduction of tougher regulations in 1987.

 Speculators became bilateral intermediaries between producers and refiners, and speculative deals came to dominate the forward market.
 Since there was no central clearing of those forward contracts, speculators who bought Brent forwards at the time and who do not want to take delivery of physical oil must find other parties to take the oil, and long chains of speculators formed between producers and refiners for every cargo of oil traded.
 Integrated oil producers also blurred the lines between commercial and speculative activity, as they could re-direct physical oil cargoes, and choose which forward contracts to deliver and which contracts to pass on to other speculators or producers.